Enable Screen Saver on Windows using Intune

 Screen saver settings in Settings Catalog on Intune admin center

-• Screen saver timeout (User): Enable this setting and Provide the Idle timeout value.
+• Screen saver timeout (User): Enable this setting and provide the Idle timeout value.
 I have specified 5 seconds as I am testing this policy.
 For production devices, you can specify as per requirement.
 The default value is 15 minutes (900 seconds).

 • Force specific screen saver (User): Enable this setting and provide the Screen saver executable name (User) path.
 This needs to point to the screensaver file (.scr file).
 I have provided the %Systemroot%\System32\ssText3d.scr path, an In-built Windows screen saver file.
 You can give the path here if you have custom screen saver files.

-• Enable screen saver (User): Toggle the switch to the Enabled state to Enable the screen saver on Windows devices.
+• Enable screen saver (User): Toggle the switch to the Enabled state to enable the Screen Saver on Windows devices.

 Configure Screen saver settings on Intune

-Click on Add group to add an Entra security group containing users or devices.
-You can also click on Add all users or Add all devices.
+• Assignments: Click on Add group to add an Entra security group containing users or devices.

 Assign Screen saver policy to Windows devices on Intune

-Review the deployment and click on Create to start the deployment process.
+• Review + create: Review the deployment and click on Create.

 Sync Intune Policies